 Gold Butte National Monument

-Spanning nearly 300,000 acres into the enchanting Mojave Desert, visiting Gold Butte National Monument should be top of the list to anyone exploring the region’s concentration of National Parks.
-As one of America’s newest dedicated National Monuments, Gold Butte encompasses striking and rugged landscapes in an extremely remote section of southeastern Nevada.
-Here, visitors can expect to find alone-in-nature experiences, among dramatic red sandstone, and appreciate unique perspectives of nearby Lake Mead National Recreation Area and Valley of Fire State Park.
-Aside from the endlessly interesting vibrant landscapes found within the National Monument, the area is known for impressively large and famously beautiful petroglyph panels, and is a critical habitat for a variety of important wildlife.
-Furthermore, Gold Butte is home to the very first designated Backcountry Byway, hosts an array of intriguing history and prehistory, all while divvying up satisfying outdoor recreation opps amid timeless solitude.
+Spanning nearly 300,000 acres across the enchanting Mojave Desert, Gold Butte National Monument should be top of the list for any desert explorers.
+One of America’s newer national monuments, Gold Butte boasts striking red sandstone landscapes in an extremely remote section of southeastern Nevada.
+Here, visitors can expect to find alone-in-nature experiences, ancient petroglyphs, and unique perspectives of nearby Lake Mead National Recreation Area and Valley of Fire State Park.
+Best of all, Gold Butte National Monument is well situated between Las Vegas and a high concentration of the West’s national parks.

-Once you’ve officially entered Gold Butte National Monument, the first point of interest you’ll likely cross paths with is stunning Whitney Pocket.
-Here, visitors can access primitive campgrounds, or set up a staging area to unload OHV’s and explore into the rest of the monument.
-Before hitting the road, be sure to check out remnants of an original prehistoric roasting pit, panels of ancient petroglyphs, and the Dam and Storage Cave constructed by the Civilian Conservation Corps in the early 1930s.
+Once you’ve officially entered Gold Butte National Monument, your first point of interest will likely be the stunning Whitney Pocket.
+Here, visitors can access primitive campgrounds, set up a staging area to unload OHVs, or just start exploring the desert landscape.
+Before hitting the road, be sure to check out the remnants of a prehistoric roasting pit, area petroglyphs, and the Whitney Pocket Dam, built by the Civilian Conservation Corps during the Great Depression.

-Gold Butte National Monument was inhabited by the real Native Nevadans thousands of years ago, who left their mark on this stunning landscape in a variety of ways.
-One of them, was through stunning petroglyphs Gold Butte is known for.
-We cant spell out exactly these ancient carvings are located, considering many of these locations are of spiritual importance to local tribes today.
-That being said, rest assured that spotting these impressive panels is easy work, just be sure to keep your eyes peeled when exploring this dynamic landscape.
-And if you come across them, do NOT touch them, as the oils on your fingers damages the petroglyphs.
+Gold Butte National Monument was inhabited thousands of years ago.
+Nevada’s first people left their mark on this stunning landscape in a variety of ways, one of which was through their remarkable petroglyph panels.
+Spotting these impressive pieces is easy work — just be sure to keep your eyes peeled when exploring.
+And if you come across them, please do not touch them.
+The natural oils on our fingers easily damage petroglyph pigments.

-Gold Butte is beautiful beyond description, but boy is it remote.
-You’ve gotta work a bit to get here, but when you do, the payoff is big.
-The National Monument is located about ten miles from the southeastern Nevada community of Mesquite.
-Beyond Mesquite’s city limits, there are no services in Gold Butte National Monument.
-This means that there are no toilets, and camping is extremely primitive with no designated campsites.
-Trailheads are minimally marked, and cell service is extremely limited if available at all.
-Last, the road to Gold Butte was last maintained decades ago, and is extremely rough.
-Though it sounds dramatic, it’s not uncommon to get one or two flat tires while exploring the National Monument.
-High clearance, four wheel drive rigs are crucial, so are two full sized spares.
-Also, be sure to carry plenty of food and water to adequately prepare for an unforeseen emergency situation.
+Gold Butte National Monument is beautiful beyond description, but it’s also very remote.
+The Gold Butte Backcountry Byway can either be accessed five miles south of Mesquite (exit 112 on I-15) or 90 miles northeast of Las Vegas.
+Within the boundaries of the monument, there are no services — including fuel or rest stops — and camping is extremely primitive with no designated campsites.
+Trailheads are minimally marked, and cell service is limited — if available at all.
+Travelers should be aware that the road to Gold Butte was last maintained decades ago and is in rough condition.
+It’s common to get one or two flat tires while exploring the area.
+High-clearance, 4WD vehicles are crucial, as are two full-sized spares.
+Be sure to carry plenty of food and water, and adequately prepare for an emergency situation.

 From Las Vegas, take Interstate 15 toward Mesquite.
 Take exit 112 toward Riverside/Bunkerville.
 Drive south for three miles.
-Once you cross the bridge over the Virgin River, turn immediately right onto Gold Butte road.
-Keep following this paved, but potholed road.
-Once you pass the Gold Butte National Monument sign, then you have entered the monument and adventure is yours for the taking!
+Once you cross the bridge over the Virgin River, turn immediately right onto Gold Butte Road.
+Keep following this paved, potholed road.
+Once you pass the Gold Butte National Monument sign, then you’ve entered the monument and adventure is yours for the taking!